 40 Centuries of Architecture Includes images plus periods, localities, and subject indexes for Egyptian, Greek, Islamic, Romanesque, Roman, Gothic, and Byzantine Architecture.
 Also an introduction, map, and index for Armenian Architecture.

 Google and Google Image Search Google is the favorite search engine of search experts and general Web users.
 Since it went public in 1998, it has concentrated on providing the best search facilities, resisting the temptation to become a portal, the downfall of its rivals.
-It currently vies with AllTheWeb for the widest coverage and best relevancy.
-Claims to be the most comprehensive image search on the web.
+It currently vies with AllTheWeb for the widest coverage and best relevancy, and claims to be the most comprehensive image search on the web.
 Google's Advanced Search allows you to specify usage rights in your search so you can be sure to return results that match your preferred license.

 International Dunhuang Project An international collaboration to make information and images of all manuscripts, paintings, textiles and artefacts from Dunhuang and archaeological sites of the Eastern Silk Road freely available on the Internet; includes of 420,000 images with most entries providing provenance and a brief contextual history.